MangelMaxime/Nacara/docs/nacara/configuration.md

             <td class="fullwidth-cell">
 Path to your site favIcon

-If this field is omitted, not `favIcon` tag will be added to your website and the browser will use it's default behavior.
+If this field is omitted, no `favIcon` tag will be added to your website and the browser will use it's default behavior.
             </td>
         </tr>
         <tr>